This post is the first part of the “Essential Tools for Auto Mechanics” post series:

-On day one, you don’t need fancy tools.
+On day one, you don’t all need fancy tools.
 Leave that expensive Snap-On gun for later.
 Just make sure you have the tools on this list and you’ll be able to perform all the tasks handed to you by your new boss.
-Brands may differ as every mechanic as his favorite tool brand so buy the one you want.
-But remember that some tools may be bought cheap while others just can’t.
+Brands may differ as every mechanic as his favorite tool brand so buy the one you want but remember that some tools may be bought cheap while others just can’t.

-This list is made from my own experience as an auto mechanic for the last 10 years but, obviously, everybody walks a different path.
-If I missed a tool that should be included on this list, leave a comment in the section below and I’ll add it to the list.
+This list is made from my own experience as an auto mechanic for the last 15 years but, obviously, everybody walks a different path.
+If I missed a tool that should be included on this list, leave a comment in the section below and I’ll add it to the list right away.$12.67

 As a beginner mechanic, you’ll mostly be assigned to maintenance work such as tire mounting, inspection and, of course, oil change.
 This is an unavoidable thing.
 Every new mechanic has to go through this period.
 To be a pro one day, you first have to learn the basics.
 That and also because nobody else wants to do it.
 Anyway, get used to it.
 Work hard, learn everything you can and, one day, you’ll be happy the new guy is doing all the tire work too.

 In the meantime, make sure you get yourself a good oil filter wrench.
 I personally use 2 or 3 differently sized oil wrenches.
-They work better than the strap wrench or pliers model but you’ll need to get a couple of them to fit smaller or bigger oil filters.
+They work better than strap wrenches or plier models but you’ll need to get a couple of them to fit smaller or bigger oil filters.
 It all depends on where you work.
 Honda and Toyota, for example, almost use the same filter size for all models but Ford, on the other hand, uses a wide range of oil filter sizes.

-I suggest you buy a medium sized one first.
-Honda Civic size is perfect and will fit most cars, which is good enough to start.
+I suggest you buy a medium-sized one first.
+Honda Civic size is perfect and will fit most cars, which is good enough to start.$244.00

 We’ll go through the obvious ones first.
 You’ll need a ratchet, in fact, three.